This essay first appeared on Stonekettle Station on July 20, 2009, the 40th Anniversary of the Apollo moon landing. Nothing has changed since.

 As a kid, I heard great men say that the stars would belong to my generation, I watched brave men walk on the surface of another world and dared to believe that I too would do so some day.
 That belief has filled me with wonder my whole life and driven me to far ends of the Earth in search of adventure and mystery and far distant shores.
 That desire filled me with great dreams and instilled in me a belief that men can achieve anything if they only believe, if they only have the courage to try, if they only have the will to seek new horizons and push the edge of the safe and the known.
 I firmly believe that the meek shall inherit the Earth, and that they are welcome to it - but the rest of the universe belongs to those willing to risk all in order to see what is beyond the next hill.

 As a teenager, I watched cowardly men protest that the cost was too great and the price too high, and I watched those selfish fearful sons of bitches dismantle the space program and turn our future into lawn ornaments.
 I wondered then, and I still wonder now, how if we cannot afford to build a future for all of mankind how then can we afford to spend twice as much in order to build those weapons that would destroy all of mankind?
 In the last thirty years we Americans have built exactly five manned spacecraft.
 Five, and one of those only as a grudging replacement for the lost Challenger.
 Columbia we chose not to replace.
-Soon, America will depend solely on Russian built craft and have no manned ships of her own at all.
+America relies now on Russian built craft and has no manned ships of her own at all.
 In the last thirty years however, we've built thousands of nuclear bombs.
 Thousands.
 We've built hideously expensive invisible airplanes that we can't even use.
 We are even now dismantling many of those bombs and missiles and I am grateful that it is so, but, my God, the colossal waste, the colossal folly of it all.
 Funny that we can afford to build our own destruction, but not our own future.
 Funny, and tragic, and ironic, isn’t it?

 As an adult I’ve watched our halfhearted efforts to stay in space, to keep thirty year old technology flying, and build a space station that instead of housing thousands, or even hundreds, or even tens, can barely support three - ironically the same number who went to the moon in a tiny capsule four decades ago and the same number who flew onboard Skylab twenty five years ago.
 Three seems to be the limit of NASA’s vision.
 As an adult I've watched as robots and machines roll across alien land in place of the men and woman who sent them, and it is no more exciting or inspiring than watching a video game.
 As an adult I’ve watched my dreams fade and die and know that I will never walk the surface of another world, and yet I look up there at the moon and still dare hope that some day we will see the lights of cities shining back from that shadowed crescent.